act-rules/act-rules.github.io/_rules/audio-or-video-avoids-automatically-playing-audio-80f0bf.md

 ## Background

 The [instruments][instrument] used to pass this rule (if any), must meet all level A Success Criteria in order to fully satisfy [Success Criterion 1.4.2 Audio Control][sc142].
 These extra requirements are left out of this rule, and should be tested separately.

+User agents do not always automatically play medias, even when an `autoplay` attribute is present.
+This is done precisely to avoid autoplaying media interrupting the user when they do not want to, especially when the media is likely to contain sound.
+The decision to respect the `autoplay` attribute or not depends on user settings and previous behavior (interaction with the site, …) Depending on the state of the user agent, failing this rule may cause [Success Criterion 1.4.2 Audio Control][sc142] to be not satisfied.

 ### Bibliography